top of page

 I had lots of well-meaning friends who told me not to give up when they found out I didn’t pass.
 While I appreciate the thought, I could honestly do without the judgmental assumptions thrown my way.

-When I said I didn’t want to take the bar exam again because I couldn’t see any point pursuing it for the second time, people assumed I gave up.
+When I said I didn’t want to take the bar exam again because I couldn’t see any point in pursuing it for the second time, people assumed I HAD GIVEN UP.

 I’m totally over that chapter of my life by now.
 In hindsight, I have nothing but gratitude for everything that happened - even the five years in law school.